e-HAIL Members

 Assistant Professor, Department of Internal Medicine

-Areas of Expertise: Medical education: teaching learners across the medical education continuum to use AI/ML in clinical practice.
+Areas of Expertise: Medical education: teaching learners across the medical education continuum to use AI/ML in clinical practice

 Publications: